-She is currently working on a book manuscript, Sweet Deal, Bitter Landscape, which examines the gendered processes and outcomes of a stalled large-scale agricultural land deal in coastal Tanzania.
-Her second project, tentatively titled Flesh and Blood, investigates the role of gender, race, and species in the making of the “livestock revolution” in Tanzania and the wider region.
+She is currently completing a book manuscript, Sweet Deal, Bitter Landscape: Gender Politics and Liminality in Tanzania's New Enclosures, which examines the social and gendered dynamics of a stalled large-scale agricultural land deal in coastal Tanzania.
+Her second project investigates the role of gender, race, species, and science in the making of the “livestock revolution” in Tanzania and the wider region.